L1fescape/wordpress-showhide/README.md

-# Description
+# WordPress ShowHide

-Adds some Javascript for you to hide or show what ever ID you want with a mouse click.
+> Show or hide what ever element you want with a mouse click.

 # Demo
 View demo: http://akenn.org/projects/wp-showhide